Jasper Conran

 Jasper Alexander Thirlby Conran (born 12 December 1959) is a British designer.
-He has worked on collections of womenswear and for the home, as well as productions for the stage in ballet, opera and theatre.
+He has worked on collections of clothing for men and women, for the home, as well as productions for the stage in ballet, opera and theatre.

 Early life

 He is the second son of Sir Terence Conran, a designer, and Shirley Pearce, an author; his parents divorced when he was two.
 He was educated at Port Regis School and Bryanston School in the 1970s; he also studied at the Parsons School of Art and Design in New York, United States (US).